JonahCoffelt/GraphicsProgrammingReference/opengl_reference/engine_design.md

 ## Insipration

 Lucky for us, there are plenty of great engines out there that already have established design paradigms for us to use.
-My favorite design paradigm is that of Godot, which is primarily node based.
+My personal favorite design paradigm is that of Godot, which is primarily node based.

 ## Nodes